bkoohi/guestbook-app-iks-lab/README.md

 ibmcloud ks cluster ls
 ```

-5.3- Initialize the variable with the cluster name
+5.3- Initialize the variable with the cluster ID

 ```
-export MYCLUSTER=<CLUSTER_NAME>
+export MYCLUSTER=<CLUSTER_ID>
 ```

 5.4- Initialize the kubectl cli environment